WordPress Database Files Replacement

 Using the plugin itself is simple.
 For example, I will walk you through changing a WordPress administrator username.
 Yes, the same kind of username as admin or has a warning beside it in the profile that says it can’t be different.
 This kind of use-case for DB manipulation makes Better Search and Replaces shine.

 First off, you can see the list of users for the WP site.

 As you can see, the only instances of the original username were in users and usermeta tables.
 Perfect.
 Now, uncheck the dry run and perform the real search and replace.
-Afterwards, you will see in the banner that the cells were actually updated, which is verified in the modal, too.
-Additionally, you can see that instead of .001 seconds, the operation tool 0.004 and 0.003 seconds, so you can tell there was actual computation happening behind the scenes.
+Afterward, you will see in the banner that the cells were updated, which is verified in the modal, too.
+Additionally, you can see that instead of .001 seconds, the operation tool is 0.004 and 0.003 seconds, so you can tell there was actual computation happening behind the scenes.